There is an old farming saying, “Look after your cows and your cows will look after you.”

 An award-winning washed-rind cheese made with our Wyfe of Bath curds which are pressed and then washed in cider every other day for four weeks (hence the name ‘Merry’ Wyfe!).
 The cider is made here by Graham Padfield from organic apples harvested on the farm.

 This cheese has a distinctive pungent orange (edible) rind and a rich, creamy texture typical of our cheeses; a beautiful addition to our range.

-Only launched in May 2017, the “Merry Wyfe” has already won gold at two cheese awards: the Artisan Cheese Awards at Melton Mowbray and the Global Cheese Awards at Frome.
+Only launched in May 2017, the “Merry Wyfe” has already won gold at three cheese awards: The World Cheese Awards, the Artisan Cheese Awards at Melton Mowbray and the Global Cheese Awards at Frome.

 It is an organic, pasteurised and vegetarian cheese.
 It is currently available for sale in our shop; our outlet at Borough market; and at certain farmers markets in the South West and London.

 Do you want to know how we make our award-winning organic cheeses?
 Or are you thinking about making cheese at home for yourself?